 For a detailed breakdown of who is buying on DOS, check our Digital Outcomes and Specialist spend dashboard!

 The application process for the Digital Outcomes and Specialists framework is not the hard part, it’s writing great bids and winning business.
-To have an effective bidding strategy you must understand how buyers evaluate suppliers.
+We always say that getting on the DOS framework is just the start.
+Suppliers should have an effective bidding strategy and understand how buyers evaluate suppliers.
 Whilst the criteria and weightings are set on an opportunity by opportunity basis it is important to know the basics.

 For consistency, each supplier will be evaluated using a scoring criteria: